darktable-org/dtdocs/content/module-reference/utility-modules/shared/scopes.md

 For vertical waveform and RGB parade scopes, the corresponding regions are to the right (exposure) and left (black level).

-You can also scroll in the appropriate area -- rather than dragging -- to adjust exposure and black point.
-Double-click in the scope to reset the exposure module's parameters to their defaults.
+You can also scroll in the appropriate area – rather than dragging – to adjust exposure and black point.

+Soft limits are respected in this module but can be overridden with ctrl+shift

+Fine tuning can be achieved by adjusting the speed when dragging or scrolling by using the ctrl key for fine tuning.
+Alternatively, a right-click will pop up a fine-tuning option.

+Double-click in the appropriate part of the scope to reset the exposure or black point individually to their defaults.

 # histogram profile